 - 1.64 million individual donors supporting and contributing to programs (2016-17)

 - $1.6 Billion dollars flows through the sector annually – 56% of this is raised by direct donations from the Australian public (2016-17)

 - Total expenditure from the sector was $1.59 Billion dollars (2016-17)

 - ACFID member organisations maintain presence in over 90 countries around the globe, and often look for partners who can provide a range of services in these locations

 Some suggestions to increase engagement, brand awareness or leads at conference

-- Conference hashtag & linking to social media to capture an audience that you may not usually.
+- Conference hashtag & linking to social media – capture an audience that you may not usually

-- Pre-conference marketing to specific roles amongst ACFID members – e.g. Finance or HR Managers (‘come visit the our booth at ACFID 2017 to hear
+- Pre-conference marketing – reach out to specific roles among ACFID members – e.g. Finance or HR Managers

-- New Product Launch, generate buzz around a new product you have for the market by inviting your target market to a ‘launch side event’ or a sponsored session.
-You could even request to hold a ‘Private Session’ with HR Managers only in attendance.
+- New Product Launch – generate buzz around a new product you have by inviting your target market to a ‘side event’ or sponsored session.
+You could even request to hold a ‘Private Session’ with specific roles only in attendance.